Cram (game show): The Rant

 If a team said one of the eight hidden key words or phrases related to the article, ten points were added to their score.
 Which if teams are able to concoct more words from the list, points are added.
 Which also in turn, penalties were strictly immediately enforced, complimented, and followed by a loud buzzer, intending to further disrupt a player from ranting.
 After the first team Ranted, the second team attempted their Rant.
 However, both teams had to continually walk inside the wheels during both Rants.

 In many cases, due to the haphazardness of this round, after a team rants, Elwood would enact and explain technicalities the judges gave, either negatively (if a team said a key word incompletely, or slightly mispronounced a key word, misspoke a key word, or said a version of a key word, the judges felt was unsatisfactory, or if a team committed a penalty that wasn't accounted for yet, points will be deducted.) or positively. (if a pluralized, past or future tense form of a key word is said, acceptable by the judges, or in select occasions if a team is incorrectly penalized, teams are credited points.)

-Early episodes of the first season saw the Rant work slightly different.
-Each player had 30 seconds to talk continuously about the article (60 seconds total); with ten hidden key words or phrases selected from the article.
-1 point was added per second for Ranting up to 60, while the points added for saying a keyword or deducted for committing a violation remained the same.
+An early episode from the first season saw the Rant work slightly different.
+Each team member had 30 seconds to talk continuously about the article (60 seconds total); with ten hidden key words or phrases selected from the article.
+1 point was added per second for Ranting up to 60, while the points added for saying a keyword or deducted for committing a violation remained the same, with Elwood holding a handheld buzzer to use when a contestant committed said violation.